 |

-For information about the clients supported by Tair and Redis Open-Source Edition, see Redis Clients.
+For a list of clients that Tair (and Redis Open-Source Edition) supports, see Redis Clients.

 This section provides only sample code on how to use common clients to connect to Tair.